WheatonCS/aGoodMystery/README.md

 (approximate) contemporaries,
-we seek to gather new evidence in a series of computational probes to be performed on "A Dream", a collection of other known Poe stories, and X other texts written by Y authors.
+we seek to gather new evidence in a series of computational probes to be performed on "A Dream", a collection of other known Poe stories, and other texts written by a number of authors, many contemporaries of Poe and/or those who published in similar places (e.g., *The Souther Literary Messenger*).
 These probes provide objective views of the material from a new angle and as you will see, often generate more questions than when we started.